azizozkrcdg/azizozkrcdg/README.md

-- 👋 Hi, I’m @azizozkrcdg
+- 👋 Hi, I’m Muhammed Aziz
 - 👀 I'm interested in software
 - 🌱 I’m currently learning java and object oriented programming
 - 📫 You can send an e-mail to reach me -> azizozkaracadagg@outlook.com